How to Create & Commit to a Consistent Blogging Schedule

 One of its primary features include a Schedule Calendar, where you can manage all of your content visually.
 With this calendar view, you can add posts to the queue and set them to publish on specific days.
 This plugin also has a dashboard widget for easier post scheduling from the typical admin view in WordPress.
 You can drag-and-drop posts around on the calendar to reconfigure your blog schedule.
 You can even manage multiple authors this way.

-Publish to Schedule is another WordPress plugin that can make it easier to publish content on your blog.
+Last is Publish to Schedule, another WordPress plugin that can make it easier to publish content on your blog.
 Once this plugin is installed, you just have to set it up once.
 Then your posts will be scheduled for publishing automatically.
 All you have to do is click Publish when you’re done writing your post.
 But instead of being published right away, it’ll go into a publication queue.

 This queue is determined by the settings you configure at plugin installation.
 During the setup process, you have to set the days of the week and times you want posts to go live.
 It reminds me a lot of social scheduling tool, Buffer, in that way: just set your blogging schedule, add posts to your queue, and walk away.